Millennium (Front Line Assembly album): Release

 The album was re-released on July 30, 2007, by Polish record label Metal Mind Productions as a limited two disc remastered edition.
 The second disc of which contains all of the remixes and B-sides from the "Millennium" and "Surface Patterns" singles.
 The re-release was issued on golden discs and was limited to 2000 copies and numbered.

 The track "Surface Patterns" is featured on the soundtrack album of 1995 American horror film Hideaway.

 In October 2019, Canadian label Artoffact started a crowdfunding campaign in order to obtain the album licenses and to re-release the album on vinyl on May 4, 2020.

 Singles

 The release of the "Millennium" single preceded the release of the album.
 The single contains three remixes of the title song.
 Non-album track "Transtime" uses a sample from the song "Home Computer" which was released by German electronic music band Kraftwerk on their 1981 album Computer World.
 "Transtime" is also featured on the compilation album Monument.
 The video clip that was shot for the track "Millennium" was filmed in Seattle and Chicago.

 The second single, "Surface Patterns", features three remixes of the title track and non-album track "Internal Combustion".
 The cardboard case is mislabeled "Suface Patterns" on the spine.

+Lyrics

+"Millennium" is the first album of the band that includes the lyrics.
+Singer Bill Leeb admitted to being shy about printing the lyrics originally: "They're kind of personal, and I always felt like I never wanted to see my lyrics in print because I thought maybe out of context they'd just not have the same impact."
+Having had the vocals "put back in the mix" in past releases, Leeb said, "this time I felt pretty confident about them as far as being really representative of what my head space was at, of where we were at with the band, of our approach and outlook."